wget --no-check-certificate --no-cookies --header "Cookie: oraclelicense=accept-securebackup-cookie" http://download.oracle.com/otn-pub/java/jdk/8u131-b11/d54c1d3a095b4ff2b6607d096fa80163/jdk-8u131-linux-x64.tar.gz # tar -zxvf jdk-8u*-linux-x64.tar.gz # mv jdk1.8.*/ /usr/

-Today we will be looking into the installation of Oracle Java SDK 1.8_u5 on RHEL / CentOS, Java SDK is the most important base to the developers; this guide will be more useful for them to setup development environment when they especially uses Redhat or CentOS.
+Today we will be looking into the installation of Oracle Java SDK 1.8_u131 on RHEL / CentOS.
+Java SDK is the most important base for the developers; this guide will be more useful for them to setup development environment when they especially use RHEL or CentOS.

 Download Java SDK: